 Boost your contributory service with a child-rearing credit

 Your total pensionable service isn’t the only factor influencing the value of your pension when you retire.
 Your years of contributory service count as well.
 We use this factor to determine if you’re eligible for an unreduced pension.

 You can apply to have the time you took off work to raise your child count as contributory service.
 There’s no cost involved and you don’t have to “buy” this service – all you have to do is apply, and we’ll add up to five years of time you took off work looking after your child to your years of contributory service.

 Protecting your beneficiaries

-Your pension can provide some financial security for your family if you were to die.
+Your pension can provide some financial security for your family when you die.
 If you have a spouse, they are automatically your beneficiary and will receive your pension benefit.
-If you have a child, you may want to name them as an alternate beneficiary in case your spouse also dies or to provide for your child upon your death.
+If you have a child, you may want to name them as an alternate beneficiary in case your spouse also dies or to provide for your child on your death.

 Depending on your situation, you may wish to name your child as a primary beneficiary.
 If you have a spouse, they will have to give up their right to be the automatic beneficiary of your pension for you to do this.
 Consider also naming a trustee for your beneficiary to manage your pension on your behalf if your child is under age 19.

 You may wish to speak with a legal professional to prepare or update your will and to discuss your pension options to best protect your family.

 Having a child is one of life’s most significant and exciting events.
 As with other major changes in your life, it’s wise to take a few moments to review your financial situation; you may wish to consult an independent financial adviser about your options.